Rumidom/micropython-fontlib/README.md

 fontlib.prt("The Quick Gray",pos_x,pos_y,spce,fbuf,five) # prints text using font
 oled.show()
 ```
-see the [examples folder](https://github.com/Rumidom/Micropython_Fontlib/tree/main/examples) to learn how to use it with diferent displays.
+see the [examples folder](https://github.com/Rumidom/Micropython_Fontlib/tree/main/examples) to see how to use it with diferent displays.

 ### Bliting a Sprite